 But there are a couple of things that really make BigOven special: First, you can add clipped recipes and handwritten family favorites by simply taking a snapshot instead of having to type it in manually.
 The app will translate the photo into the app’s recipe format in about 10 minutes.
 You get three Recipe Scans free, after that you have to pay.
 There are a few bundles to choose from but the minimum is 12 scans for $9.99.

 The other cool feature is the Use Up Leftovers search button.
 Type in up to three ingredients and the search tool will find recipes that fit them.

 The one drawback is that to use the meal planner function, you have to upgrade to Pro.
-But with the upgrade, you also get more ways to organize the recipes into folders, more refined search options, and the opportunity to add up to 200 recipes.
+But with the upgrade, you also get more ways to organize the recipes into folders, more refined search options, and the opportunity to add unlimited recipes.

 Small one-time fee

 User-uploaded recipes; scan from books and magazines is also enabled

 Digital grocery list with manually added prices to stay in-budget over the week